Mariko-eng/Git-Explained/README.md

 Push- Upload Git commits to remote repo, like GitHub Or Gitlab

 Pull - Download Changes from remote repo to local machine

+Other commands

+git status - for tracking ststus of files, new, deleted and modified files git add . - Tells git to track all the changes and making them ready to committed